wp-plugins/facebook-page-promoter-lightbox/readme.txt

 A. A delay of 5000-10000 seconds is recomended.
 This way, the user has read some of  your content.
 Furtermore, once in 4 or 7 days is also a good option to not annoy repeat visitors.

+**Q. Do I need to check don't load fancybox?**

+A. Probably not!
+In most cases you only need to check this if instructed by support (e.g: when a conflict with another sort of lightbox exists).

 **Q. I get an error: invalid profile href?**